 This offering is self-underwritten, that is, we are not going to engage the services of an underwriter to sell the shares; we intend to sell them through our officer and director, who will receive no commissions.
 He will offer the shares to friends, relatives, acquaintances and business associates, however; there is no guarantee that he will be able to sell any of the shares.
-Unless he is successful in selling all of the shares and we receive the proceeds from this offering, we may have to seek alternative financing to implement our business will be increased by \$.003 per share without any additional investment on his part.
-The purchasers of shares in this offering will incur immediate dilution (a reduction in the net tangible book value per share from the offering price of \$.02 per share) of \$.012 per share.
-As a result, after completion of the offering, the net tangible book value of the shares held by purchasers in this offering would be \$.008 per share, reflecting an immediate reduction in the \$.02 price per share they paid for their shares.
+Unless he is successful in selling all of the shares and we receive the proceeds from this offering, we may have to seek alternative financing to implement our business plans.

+You will incur immediate and substantial dilution of the price you pay for your shares.